mzuther/StempelWerk/README.md

 ### `stencil_dir_name`

+**Default value: None**

 Name of the directory that contains stencils (master templates).
 The name must not contain slashes or backslashes.

+Files in directories matching this name will not be rendered.
+If this setting is specified and no stencils are found, StempelWerk will exit with an error.

-There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
-This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime.
+_There may be one or more directories with this name, and all of them must be located somewhere under `template_dir`.
+This ensures that stencils are loaded into Jinja and can be referenced from templates at runtime._

-In addition, files in directories matching this name will not be rendered.

 ### `included_file_extensions`